 The introduction should briefly place the study in a broad context and highlight why it is important.
 It should define the purpose of the work and its significance.
 The current state of the research field should be reviewed carefully, and key publications cited.
 Please highlight controversial and diverging hypotheses when necessary.
 Finally, briefly mention the main aim of the work and highlight the principal conclusions.
 As far as possible, please keep the introduction comprehensible to scientists outside your particular field of research.
 References should be cited as ( Roberts, 2006 ) or ( Broberg et al., 2007) or ( Lohmann, 1995; Fredrickson & Losada, 2005; Keyes, 2002; Krokus, 2012) or ( Cameron et al., 2003, p.4 ) or Steger (2006).
 See the end of the document for further details on references.
 Technical terms should be defined.
 Symbols, abbreviations, and acronyms should be defined the first time they are used.
 All tables and figures should be cited in numerical order.
 The research method should be included in the Introduction.
 The method contains an explanation of the research approach, subjects of the study, the conduct of the research procedure, the use of materials and instruments, data collection, and analysis techniques

 Methods contain the design, size, criteria, and method of sampling, instruments used and collection procedures, processing, and data analysis.
 When using a questionnaire as an instrument, explain the contents briefly and measure which variables.
 The validity and reliability of the instrument must also be explained.
 In experimental research or interventions, it is necessary to explain the intervention procedure or treatment provided.
-This section must explain how research ethics approval is obtained and the protection of the rights of the respondents imposed.
+This section must explain how research ethics approval is obtained and the protection of the respondents' rights.
 Data analysis using a computer program does not need written details of the software if it is not original software.
 For qualitative research, this section needs to explain how research safeguards the validity of the data obtained.
 The method section is written briefly in two to three paragraphs with a maximum of 600 words.

 Results and Discussions

 The findings are sorted by research objectives or research hypotheses.
-The results do not display the same data in two forms, namely tables/images/ graphics and narration.
+The results do not display the same data in two forms: tables/images/ graphics and narration.
 There is no quote in the results section.
 This section explains the results of the study.
 It must be presented clearly and concisely.
 The author must explore the novelty or contribution of the work to economic literature.
 Show clearly the results of the analysis and the discussion using the main references, relevant, and updating.

 A section is written in narrative Conclusions are answers to hypotheses that lead to the main purpose of the research, in this section it is not permissible to cite the work of other authors and new information or terms in sections that did not previously exist. further information can be written in this section